centre-for-virus-research/CVR-VBG-2023/De Novo Practicals.md

 fastq-dump --split-files SRR21065613
 ```

+(You might have to update vdb-config by running `vdb-config --interactive`).

 The command line option `--split-files` preserves the paired-end data and creates the corresponding files.
 Otherwise, it combines the reads and saves them as a single file.

 Do a quality check and trimming using the [trim_galore](https://github.com/FelixKrueger/TrimGalore) program.